Employment and Training

 The Weatherization Program assists homeowners and renters in making their homes more energy efficient.
 The ultimate goal is to lessen the amount of energy needed to heat a home and in turn, lower the heating bill.
 The counties covered by our program are Hill, Liberty and Blaine.

 The Energy Assistance Program runs from October 1 through April 30.
-Applications received after April 30 will NOT be accepted.
-You may apply at any time during this period.
-If you were on the program last year, you will receive a preprinted application in the mail.
+Applications will be available October 1st.
+You may apply at any time during Oct 1 - Apr 30th.
+If you were on the program last year, you will receive a preprinted application in the mail, if you have not moved.
 As soon as you receive it, you can apply.
-If you have moved since your last application was submitted, you must call 1-800-640-6743 or come to the office for an application.
-Households whose primary heating fuel is propane may apply beginning the last week of July.
+If you have moved since your last application was submitted, you must call 1-800-640-6743, come to the office, or download an application.

 Northern Montana Child Development